 The below is a general guideline.
 A lot of the experiences you have with flavour and vapour production can also depend on the specific e-liquid brand you choose.

-- 60VG/40PG – Very good flavor, decent cloud production and a hint of throat hit.
+- 60VG/40PG – Very good flavour, decent cloud production and a hint of throat hit.

 - 70VG/30PG – One of the most popular blends for sub ohm/DTL vapes.
-Good flavor, plenty of clouds and smooth throat hit.
+Good flavour, plenty of clouds and smooth throat hit.

-- 80VG/20PG – Good flavor, dense clouds and silky smooth throat hit.
+- 80VG/20PG – Good flavour, dense clouds and silky smooth throat hit.

-- 90VG/10PG – Good flavor, even denser clouds and smooth on the throat.
+- 90VG/10PG – Good flavour, even denser clouds and smooth on the throat.